vrankyrule2022/python-office-management/README.md

                          no of classes :
                                         1: for employe information
-                                        2: pull and push information
+                                        2: pull, push and  update  information
                                         3: searching classs
                                         4: